An0nym0usAng3l/An0nym0usAng3l/README.md

     <td>HTML, CSS, JS, JQUERY, SOLIDITY, WEB3 JS...</td>
   </tr>
   <tr>
-    <td>A Staking Dapp with three staking pools on the Ethereum Network</td>
+    <td>A Staking Dapp with three staking pools on the Ethereum Network, Each pool with their own reward systems, APY and staking mechanism</td>
   </tr>
   <tr>
     <td>